-East Africa, central and few west African countries where the subspecies of gorillas live are among the densely populated regions with an estimated of 300 people living per square km. this partly because of the vast natural resources including forests, land, minerals and water.
-This gives an impression of the intensive human activities taking place in the gorilla habitats such as large scale agriculture, commercial timber harvesting, mining, construction of water dams and the increasing industrial infrastructures including roads and urban centers.
+East Africa, central and few west African countries where the subspecies of gorillas live are among the densely populated regions with an estimated 300 people living per square km. this is partly because of the vast natural resources including forests, land, minerals, and water.
+This gives an impression of the intensive human activities taking place in the gorilla habitats such as large-scale agriculture, commercial timber harvesting, mining, construction of water dams, and the increasing industrial infrastructures including roads and urban centers.

 Threats to gorillas

-On the important note, mountain gorillas are the only critically endangered primates increasing in numbers due to strong joint conservation between Uganda, Rwanda and democratic republic of Congo.
+On an important note, mountain gorillas are the only critically endangered primates increasing in numbers due to strong joint conservation between Uganda, Rwanda, and the democratic republic of Congo.
 Gorilla tourism is one of the popular strategies paving way for the thriving of mountain gorillas where local communities have been involved in protection and conservation.
-This came after decades of poaching that had reduced mountain gorilla population at the same time opened the eyes of many conservationists who came to their rescue.
+This came after decades of poaching that had reduced the mountain gorilla population at the same time opened the eyes of many conservationists who came to their rescue.

 Habitat loss and fragmentation

 Gorillas happen to live in rich fertile lands of tropical equatorial climate which is favorable for agriculture and farming which have greatly reduced forests kin addition to poverty forces people to look for ways of survival and resort to unsustainable practices such as subsistence farming and the result is fragmented habitats where gorillas can hardly survive.
 For instance, in Eastern DRC poverty is partly a contributing factor to the intensified fighting and civil wars which have not only reduced habitats but also killing of gorillas.